bufbuild/protobuf-es/docs/src/content/docs/working-with-messages.md

 title: Working with messages
 ---

 This page covers the core runtime APIs for constructing, identifying, comparing, and cloning messages.
+The important thing to notice is that messages are plain objects, so the runtime API stays small and the generated code stays out of your way.

 ## Constructing a message